Subscribe to updates

 Place & Environment Scrutiny Committee Work Programme

-The committee reviewed its current work programme and agreed to the addition of a joint scrutiny panel with members of the Corporate Scrutiny Committee.
-This panel will focus on highways, including the Kier Highways contract.
-Members will be notified of the arrangements for this joint panel once they are finalised.
+The committee noted its current work programme and agreed to the addition of a joint scrutiny panel with members of the Corporate Scrutiny Committee focusing on highways, including the Kier Highways contract.
+Arrangements for this panel will be communicated to members in due course.

 Attendees